 Growing Leaders SD is a one day leadership development workshop that focuses on building your individual leadership and learning how to apply those skills in group settings.

-SDSU Extension Community Development offers individuals and communities a variety of opportunities to build and strengthen their leadership skills.
+SDSU Extension Community Vitality offers individuals and communities a variety of opportunities to build and strengthen their leadership skills.
 We can work with any type of group, and will come right to your area.
 Topics we cover might include: organization, communication, understanding group dynamics, identifying assets, making meeting work, empowering others and problem solving.

 Horizons IV offers rural South Dakota communities a chance to take action in building a strong leadership base to address difficult issues such as poverty, economic decline and youth leaving the area.
 The program is available for communities with less than 10,000 people.
 It is designed for communities ready to commit to gathering citizens and working toward positive change.